 Organization and working methods of the CCG

-Cooperation with the federal parliament is of great importance to the CCG.
-At the hearings held by parliamentary committees, the CCG regularly joins forces with the directors' conferences to represent the cantonal viewpoint.
-There is also regular exchange with the Council of States about current political issues.
+Cooperation with the Federal Parliament is also of great importance to the CCG.
+The CCG makes the cantonal viewpoint known in the parliamentary committees.
+There is also regular exchange with the Council of States.